microsoft/MSLab/Scenarios/S2D and Cluster Creation Extension/readme.md

 <!-- /TOC -->

-# S2D and Cluster Deployment Extension
+# S2D and Cluster Creation Extension

 ## About the lab